impatient13/TOKEN-GEN-CHECKER/README.md

 # Discord Token Generator & Checker

-A Python script that generates random Discord token strings and checks their validity via the Discord API.
+A Python script that generates random Discord token and checks their validity via the Discord API.
 This tool is designed for **educational** and **testing** purposes only.

 ---